graphql/graphql-spec/spec/Section 2 -- Language.md

 Arguments may be provided in any syntactic order and maintain identical semantic meaning.

-These two queries are semantically identical:
+These two operations are semantically identical:

 ```graphql example
 {